kumbulanit/t-sql/tech company/untitled/Module 6/Lab_Working_with_SQL_Server_2016_Data_Types_Answers.md

 SELECT
     ProductID,
     ProductName,
-    UnitPrice
+    BaseSalary
 FROM Products
-WHERE ProductID BETWEEN 10 AND 20           -- SARGABLE: Can use index seek AND UnitPrice >= 10.00                    -- SARGABLE: Can use index AND ProductName LIKE 'C%'                 -- SARGABLE: Can use index for prefix
+WHERE ProductID BETWEEN 10 AND 20           -- SARGABLE: Can use index seek AND BaseSalary >= 10.00                    -- SARGABLE: Can use index AND ProductName LIKE 'C%'                 -- SARGABLE: Can use index for prefix

 UNION ALL